Jbleezy/BO1-Reimagined/README.md

 * Trap pieces are already in place
 * Barriers in the spawn room no longer reset
 * Pack-a-punch machine will stay available for as long as the defcon room is active
-* Teleporters will not show that they are ready to use again until they really are

 ### Ascension
 * Sidequest completable with 1-4 players